 One of the most important things that Friends volunteers do on our refuge is to provide a variety of Environmental Education opportunities.
 The Environmental Education Committee plans and oversees these activities as well as helping with grant management.
-We provide Environmental Education opportunities for everyone from toddlers, with our Puddle Stomper Program, to programs for Assisted Living groups.
+We provide Environmental Education opportunities for all ages, from toddlers to seniors!

-Volunteer Naturalists go through a training program that prepares them to assist with field trips and other educational opportunities at the Refuge.
-If you enjoy sharing your love of nature with others, from toddlers to residents of Assisted Living Facilities, this may be the place for you.
+See position description for Volunteer Naturalists.
+Naturalists undergo a training program that prepares them to assist with field trips and other educational opportunities at the Refuge.
+If you enjoy sharing your love of nature with others, from toddlers to seniors, this may be the place for you.

 Members of Tualatin River Photo Society, a program of the Friends, meet monthly to share and learn more about nature photography.
 They also plan and sponsor various photo contests.
 Stop by the Visitor Center to view some of the entries for contests.

 Board of Directors

 The Friends Board of Directors is elected by the members of our organization to guide the activities of the Friends.
 Board Members attend monthly Board Meetings and act as liaisons to other committees and activities of the Friends.

 Our Store Committee plans and implements the running of Nature's Overlook Store in the Visitor Center and Visitor Information.